landerlini/margit/README.md

   Margit historical's facts and began to speak [...] talking fluently in his quiet, clear voice.

-From *The Strangest Man: The Hidden Life of Paul Dirac, Quantum Genius*.
+From *The Strangest Man: The Hidden Life of Paul Dirac, Quantum Genius*, by G. Farmelo.

 ### Example
 Let's start with an hello world